Freehills: Offices

 Freehills had Australian offices in Sydney, Melbourne, Perth and Brisbane; and an office in Singapore.
 It was associated with the firm Soemadipradja & Taher in Indonesia, Frasers Law Company in Vietnam, and TransAsia Lawyers in China.

 Pro bono services

 Freehills had a pro bono program which, under the leadership of the late Keith Steele, saw the establishment of the Shopfront Youth Legal Centre in Kings Cross.

 The firm seconded solicitors to a number of community legal centres and services including the Public Interest Law Clearing House in Victoria, the Kingsford Legal Centre.

+Greenwoods & Freehills

+In 1985, Greenwoods & Freehills was established in Sydney as a specialist tax practice when accounting firm Greenwood Challoner and Freehill, Hollingdale & Page tax practice merged.
+Offices opened in Melbourne (2005) and Perth (2012) In 2008, the Greenwoods & Freehills merged with Shaddick & Spence to create Australia's largest specialist tax practice.